danyaberezun/replacewith/README.md

 In $\texttt{Rider}$ functionality similar to `ReplaceWith` [can be implemented with `[CodeTemplate]` attribute](https://www.jetbrains.com/help/rider/Code_Analysis__Find_and_Update_Obsolete_APIs.html): (c) </br>
 *As the API author, you need to mark the obsolete type or member with the [CodeTemplate] attribute from JetBrains.
 Annotations where you can specify a search pattern to match the old API and a replacement pattern for it.*
-This approach seems to be more powerful but more complex, less transparent, and that far from a custom inspection implementation.
+This approach seems to be more powerful but more complex, less transparent, and not so far away from a custom inspection implementation.